SolitaryIbra/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-This Is The more singly linked lists Task.
+This Is The variadic functions Task.
 Author: Ibrahim Mohamed.
 ALX SE cohor 13.